CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 - For type-2 routes, the anycast IP address is used as the next hop IP address and the anycast MAC address is used as the router MAC address.
 - For type-5 routes, the primary IP address of the VTEP is used as the next hop IP address and the system MAC address of the VTEP is used as the router MAC.

+See [VXLAN-Active-Active-Mode](../../VXLAN-Active-Active-Mode/) for detailed information about VXLAN active-active mode.

 #### Configure Advertise Primary IP Address